 Unlawful Absence Disciplinary Actions

-Unlawful absences will result in conferences with parents or guardians.
 Unlawful absence and/or truancy may lead to disciplinary action to include court proceedings involving parents and/or students if the student is under 16 years of age.
 G.S.
 115C-378 requires attendance until age 16.

 Attendance Requirements and Excessive Absences